 All Florida Teacher Certification Exams (FTCE) are administered via computer-based administrations.
 Internet registration is required for all exams, click here to go to their website.
 The Pearson Testing Center in Gainesville is the closest testing site to Marion County residents.
 However, if you wish to schedule a review appointment following an unsuccessful attempt, this particular site is not equipped to offer that option.

-Exam costs are $130 for General Knowledge, $150 for Professional Education, $200 for subject area exams, and an additional $20 retake charge.
-The FELE (Florida Educational Leadership Examination) is $215 and $225 for a retake.
-Official results will not be mailed to you, but instead it is your responsibility to print a copy when you receive the email notification.
+Exam costs are $130 for General Knowledge, $150 for Professional Education, $150 for subject area exams and retakes.
+Retakes for 3 or less subtests in Elementary Ed & PreK-Primary Ed range from $37.50 - $112.50.
+The FELE (Florida Educational Leadership Examination) is $215 and $225 for a retake in 2 or more subtests.
+Retake in a single subtest is $150.
+Official results will not be mailed to, but instead it is your responsibility to print a copy when you receive the email notification.
 The notification will be sent to you within 3-weeks after testing, unless you took an exam with an essay portion which could take up to 6-weeks.
 However “unofficial” instant results are available the same day, except during times of exam modifications and revisions, and in the case of exams with essay portions.

 Effective July 1, 2015, the GRE (Graduate Record Exam) which is a pre-requisite for many master's programs, is also an acceptable way to meet the General Knowledge exam requirement for professional certification eligibility.
 Scores must be earned in/after July 1, 2015.
 Qualifying scores are: 4 out of 6 for Analytical Writing, 151 or higher in Verbal Reasoning, and 147 or higher in Quantitative Reasoning.
 The official hardcopy score report is required.